 2. Develop the Correct Badminton Stroke

-You need to learn the badminton by following someone who is master the right stroke of playing badminton.
-This include of grip, smashing, footwork, etc. If you didn’t practice these drills correctly in the first place, not that you won’t gain the benefit of exercise, but you will get injured of your body without knowing it.
+You need to learn badminton by following someone who is master the right stroke of playing badminton.
+This includes grip, smashing, footwork, etc. If you didn’t practice these drills correctly in the first place, not that you won’t gain the benefit of exercise, but you will get injured from your body without knowing it.

 Practice badminton in the correct way is very important and mastering the correct drill and footwork will make you feel a lot easier on the court.
 If you have the budget, I would recommend you to get a professional coach to learn the skill of playing badminton.
 By doing so, you can master the correct stroke and improve your playing skill.
 This will also reduce the possibility of injury.